 Switching Triggers are Part of the Key for Grabbing Rebranding Advantages

 When we speak of switching triggers, (you can read more about switching triggers here) we ask ourselves to define the attributes that the product itself delivers and to identify those attributes that are of primary important to the target audience and would encourage them to switch brand loyalties.

-Almost all brand managers look at these attributes everyday, consumer products do a better job of this than most services and business-to-business products, but as often as not, the concentration is on what we refer to as “table stakes.”
+Almost all brand managers look at these attributes everyday.
+Consumer products do a better job of this than most services and business-to-business products.
+However, more often than not, the concentration is on what we refer to as “table stakes.”

 Switching triggers represent benefits that rebranding persuasion needs to differentiate its offering from the competition and excite the target audience to switch.
 This must mean that the triggers represent values that the customer lacks or simply desires — however in all cases, switching triggers must represent a value that the customer does not already enjoy.

 Hold right there.
 Take a look at your own brand value.
 What are the attributes that you claim?
 Are they unique to your product or service or do the represent a litany of attributes that describes what your category itself promises?

 Airlines think we will choose them because they have friendly service representatives, competitive process, convenient routes, frequent flyer programs, on time schedules, and a complimentary beverage service.
 United, Delta Airlines, American Airlines, Southwest, Jet Blue — it does not matter which one, they all promise “all of the above.”
 (Read about the airline industry here)